 Through our Barn Cat Project, we trap, spay/neuter and vaccinate feral and colony cats, and rehome them to welcoming barn homes.

 What Do We Believe?

 CCCR is NOT an advocate of indoor-only cat care.
 We believe that cats need and have a right to the outside as much as humans or dogs.
 We therefore encourage adopters to provide a safe place for their new family members to go outside, to feel the sun on their face and the wind in their hair, and to enjoy the wonders of the natural world.
 Over the years, we have discovered that many of the now-common health issues with cats relates directly back to the condition of being locked inside and never being able to walk on the earth or have the sense of freedom that cats, and other creatures, need for a happy life.

 We are adamantly opposed to declawing.
-Because declawing is a painful and unnecessary procedure which has no benefit to the cat, we do not believe in declawing and will NOT adopt a cat to anyone who would declaw.
+Because declawing is a painful and unnecessary procedure which has no benefit to the cat, we will NOT adopt a cat to anyone who would declaw.
 Please see our page on declawing for more information on this reprehensible practice.

 CCCR does charge adoption fees.
-The usual adoption fee for an adult cat is $60; for kittens under 6 months, the fee is $100.
-We do have many sponsored cats whose adoption fee is $30.
+The usual adoption fee for an adult cat is $75; for kittens under 6 months, the fee is $125.
+We do have many sponsored cats whose adoption fee is $40.
 Under our Senior Cats for Seniors program, cats 9 or older can be adopted to seniors over 55 for $30.
-Barn cats are available to suitable barn homes for donation.
-(All adult cats are spayed/neutered, vaccinated and micochipped.)
+Barn cats are available to suitable barn homes for a donation.
+(All cats are spayed/neutered, vaccinated and micochipped.)
 Because we believe that people with lesser income can provide as good a home for a cat as those with more money, we will, in some instances, adopt a cat to a family that cannot afford the full adoption fee.

 A LOOK AT 2017!